pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m65/index.md

 We shipped new versions of the Azure Native provider (1.46.0 through 1.49.0) that collectively added [8 new resources](https://github.com/pulumi/pulumi-azure-native/blob/master/CHANGELOG.md#1450-2021-11-05).

 {{% notes type="warning" %}}
 Azure Native version 1.47.0 fixes a security issue that could result in your Azure credentials being stored in your state in cleartext.
-We recommend updating to the latest version of the Azure Native provider.

 Read the [description of the issue](https://github.com/pulumi/pulumi-azure-native/blob/master/CHANGELOG.md#1470-2021-11-19) to see if you're affected and how to remediate any cleartext secrets.

+As a precaution, we recommend updating to the latest version of the Azure Native provider.
 {{% /notes %}}

 ## Pulumi CLI and core technologies